 Wait no more for the red flow to be back in town: eat some pineapples and she’ll be there faster than you can say….”pineapple”.

 Apparently, that same bromelain that softens the uterus is also an enzyme that helps muscles to relax and is said to help when suffering from menstrual cramps – yippie!
-Although I can’t really say that that worked for me (actually quite the opposite), but hey, every menstrual cycle and uterus is different.
+Although I can’t really say that that worked for me (actually quite the opposite), but hey, every menstruator is different.
 So that’s that.

 Should you stop eating pineapples during your period?

 You don’t have to stop eating pineapples while you’re on your period.
-Just remember to eat them moderately while menstruating, unless you want to make your period flow heavier or.
+Just remember to eat them moderately while menstruating, unless you want to make your period flow heavier.
 Or try for yourself if they help against menstrual cramps!

 Other food that can make your period flow heavier:

-In case you’re are looking into other foods to eat to increase your menstrual flow, here’s a couple more for you to try:
+In case you’re are looking into other foods to eat to increase or induce your menstrual flow, here’s a couple more for you to try:

 Unripe, raw Papaya

-Papaya has quite the similar effect as pineapples have.
+Papaya has a similar effect as pineapples have.
 It will help with the contractions of the uterus, possibly inducing a period or increasing your menstrual flow.

 Beetroots are very rich in iron and therefore a period superfood.
 Also, it will help increase the circulation of blood, also in the uterus.